NLeSC/PattyData/README.md

 **Add data**

 - For the addition of new data (mesh, point cloud or image) the data has to be transfered to the Via Appia Linux server.
 Use WinSCP for this purpose, the Host Name is the IP address of the Via Appia Linux server are the user and password and your user name and password as provided by the administrator.
-We suggest to move the data (LAS/LAZ file for point cloud, a folder with OBJ and textures files for meshes and a PNG/JPG for picures) to your default home directory in the Via Appia Linux server.
+We suggest to move the data (LAS/LAZ file for point cloud, a folder with OBJ, textures and PLY files for meshes and a PNG/JPG for picures) to your default home directory in the Via Appia Linux server.

 - After the data is in the server you have to log in with Putty.
 Use same credentials as in WinSCP.